Many people are not aware of the meaning behind the phrase that Jesus spoke, concerning the time of His return to earth

 For the Jews, and Israel, Monday, September 6, 2021 begins the Feast of Trumpets at 6 pm and continue until 6 pm on Wednesday, September 8, 2021.

-Because Trumpets begins at 2:00 pm, Thursday and Israel recognizes the beginning of the Feast at 6 pm on Friday, and this Feast will last during a two day cycle, it is impossible to predict exactly when Jesus might come for the church, if He will come for us this year.
+Because Trumpets begins at 3:51 am, Wednesday, at the moment of the waxing crescent, but Israel recognizes the beginning of the Feast at 6 pm on Monday, and this Feast will last during a two day cycle, it is impossible to predict exactly when Jesus might come for the church, if He will come for us this year.
 “No man knows the day or the hour“

 According to the above astronomical data for the true beginning of the New Moon, the beginning of the Feast of Trumpets will begin at 8:00 am in Los Angeles, on Monday, September 6, and 11:00 am in New York, on Monday, September 6, 2021.

 Jesus never said that we will not know when He is coming, He told us that we won’t know the specific day or the hour.
 When we understand that the time of His arrival will be at different times of the day and even on different days, depending where we are located in the earth, we realize what He was saying.
 There is no possible way that we can know the precise time or day when He will come.

-This means that Jesus could possibly come anytime during this two day period, if this is the time when He has determined to return.
+This means that Jesus could possibly come anytime during this two day period, if this is the year when He has determined to return.
 When Jesus fulfilled the other four feasts of Israel, at His first arrival on earth, He fulfilled these on the precise day that the particular feast was called for, and in the precise manner that God determined.